-The current implementation of diagrams provides support for piecharts, barcharts, proportional SVG symbols, and for linear scaling of the diagram size according to a classification attribute.
+The current core implementation of diagrams provides support for piecharts and text diagrams, and for linear scaling of the diagram size according to a classification attribute.
+The placement of the diagrams interacts with the new labeling.
 We will demonstrate an example and overlay the alaska boundary layer a barchart diagram showing some temperature data from a climate vector layer.
-Both vector layers are part of the QGIS sample dataset (see Section 1.4.
+Both vector layers are part of the QGIS sample dataset (see Section 2.2.